tmtxt/tmtxt.github.com/_posts/2013-04-12-emacs-setting-up-perfect-cc-programming-environment.md

 (add-hook 'find-file-hook 'flymake-find-file-hook)
 {% endhighlight %}

-You make also want to config key bindings for **flymake-display-err-menu-for-current-line**, **flymake-goto-next-error**, **flymake-goto-previous-error** for quick navigation between errors.
+You may also want to config key bindings for **flymake-display-err-menu-for-current-line**, **flymake-goto-next-error**, **flymake-goto-previous-error** for quick navigation between errors.